 Marc is looking forward to working on quadrotor technology to improve the capability and efficiency of drone navigation systems.
 “They make ‘smart’ decisions as they fly, maneuvering around sharp turns and navigating in areas where GPS isn’t available”, he said.
 “I love working with new technology and thinking of how to apply it in new and useful ways, which is what JPL is all about.”

 This isn’t the first time Marc has been able to apply what he’s learnt through his studies in the real world; he’s worked on projects like modifying autopilot programming for drones and has worked with Benjamin Morrell on trajectory planning for space robots.
 In second year he undertook an internship at Thomas Global Systems who specialise in avionic display systems and also completed work experience last year with NASA's Ames Research Center in San Francisco.

-With their go-to person at JPL a Robotics Engineer from Australia, there will at least be a few familiar faces amongst the 6000 engineers and scientists and 800 interns who innovate, explore and test their skills at this renowned research lab each year.
+With their go-to person at JPL a Robotics Engineer from Australia, there will at least be a few familiar faces amongst the 6000 engineers and scientist and 800 interns who innovate, explore and test their skills at this renowned research lab each year.